Date: 2024-09-11

 What Happens When APS is Called?

 When you call APS, they will open an investigation to determine if abuse or neglect has occurred.
-Once they make their assessment, they will create a written plan which outlines a recommended course of action and service plan.
+Once they make their assessment, they will create a written plan that outlines a recommended course of action and service plan.

 Some family members are reluctant to call APS to report suspected caregiver abuse because their loved one does not want to be moved into a nursing home.
 Calling APS to report abuse does not necessarily mean your elderly loved one would be moved out of their home and into a nursing facility.
 It is extremely unlikely that an adult would be moved into a facility without their consent.